 A faulty website ranges from omitted pictures, broken links, missing web pages, outdated sites, and error messages.
 Most circumstances happen after you made relevant changes to your website and hosting accounts.
-Having said that, it will take minor tweaks and possible troubleshooting to get your site up and running.
+Having said that, In this article, you’ll learn on how to resolve this issue.
+Click the corresponding links below to jump directly to the section of this page.

 Browsers request files from the server the first time you visit a website.
-In order to save time, these files are stored on its cache so it would stop requesting from the server the next time the same site is pulled.
+To save time, these files are stored on its cache so it would stop requesting from the server the next time the same site is pulled.
 Therefore, recent changes will not appear unless your browser request files from the server again.

 If your website remains outdated, clear your browser’s cache and cookies before proceeding to other solutions.
 For major browsers (Chrome, Internet Explorer, Firefox, Opera & Edge), clear cache by using shortcut command keys Ctrl + Shift + Delete.